 ESWL Education Video

 If you are struggling with pain or an infection caused by kidney stones, please schedule an appointment with us to discuss your treatment options.
+Dr. Javidan has extensive experience accurately diagnosing and effectively treating patients with kidney stones.
 With two urology clinics conveniently located in Folsom and Carmichael, we see patients throughout the Sacramento area, including Sonora, Jamestown, Columbia, Soulsbyville, Angels Camp, Arnold, Altaville, Groveland, Oakdale, Turlock, Riverbank, and Modesto.
-Call our Carmichael office at (916) 245-2444 or our Folsom office at (916) 936-1010 today to schedule an appointment, or submit a request online using our secure form.
+Call our Carmichael clinic at (916) 245-2444 or our Folsom clinic at (916) 936-1010 today to schedule an appointment, or submit a request online using our secure form.

 When high levels of minerals and salt exist in the kidneys, a clump of matter known as a kidney stone can form inside of the kidney.

 Stones smaller than 4 millimeters pass on their own 80 percent of the time.
 They take an average of 31 days to pass.
 Stones that are 4–6 mm are more likely to require some sort of treatment, but around 60 percent pass naturally.
 This takes an average of 45 days.

 Apple cider vinegar contains acetic acid which helps dissolve kidney stones.
 In addition to flushing out the kidneys, apple cider vinegar can also decrease any pain caused by the stones.
 In addition, water and lemon juice can help flush the stones and prevent future kidney stones.

 As stones move into your ureters — the thin tubes that allow urine to pass from your kidneys to your bladder — signs and symptoms can result.
 Signs and symptoms of kidney stones being passed can include severe pain, nausea, vomiting, fever, chills and blood in your urine.